mmalecot/file-format/README.md

 Crate for determining the file format of a given file or stream.

-It provides a variety of functions for identifying a wide range of file formats, including ZIP, Compound File Binary, Extensible Markup Language and more.
+It provides a variety of functions for identifying a wide range of file formats, including ZIP, CFB, XML and more.

 It checks the signature of the file to determine its format.
 If the file format is not recognized by its signature, it checks if it is Plain Text.
 Otherwise, it returns the default file format which is